Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Related Work

 \section{Related Work}

-In this section, we only review those learning-based works, including supervised and unsupervised defogging methods and attention mechanism, that are closely related to ours.
+In this section, we only review those learning-based works, including paired and unpaired defogging methods, that are closely related to ours.
 Before introducing them, it helps to start with the ASM to better understand the formation of foggy images to catch on the design ideas of related defogging methods.